 The Bottom Line

 International REITs are a great way to diversify a portfolio and build exposure to real estate markets around the world.
-Often times, the best way to invest in international REITs is using ETFs, since they are traded on a U.S. exchange and provide greater liquidity than individual foreign REITs.
+Often, the best way to invest in international REITs is using ETFs, since they are traded on a U.S. exchange and provide greater liquidity than individual foreign REITs.